TristanBrattinga/cssttr/README.md

 ### 3D Transform Functions

 Because I am now working with three dimensions there are some other function to get to know and to work with.
-These are
+These are:

 <ul>
     <li>translateZ(px)</li>